bsdelf/barebone-js/README.md

 ![architecture](docs/ideal.svg)

-By following this boilerplate, your well developed project will eventually accomplish the above architecture.

 The entire software roughly has four layers, from outer to inner:

-- Applications
-- Coordinators
-- Controllers
+- Applications: entrances
+- Coordinators: routes, codec, I/O
-- Models
+- Controllers: business logic

-Most of them are stateless.
-Stateful parts are well handled by context and providers.
+- Models: primitive data abstractions

+As for long lived "services", they are mananged by context and providers with topological sorting.

 With this architecture, your project can easily achieve horizontal scale and functional scale.
 See [the scale cube](https://microservices.io/articles/scalecube.html).